RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlmfdbfh/README.md

 The Rocket Secrets Vault is used to store the database credentials.

+Rocket&reg; Enterprise Suite products provide a proprietary runtime engine to enable compatibility for customers’ IBM CICS applications.
+IBM and CICS are registered trademarks of International Business Machines Corp.
+Rocket Enterprise Suite products do not include an IBM CICS engine and are not affiliated with IBM.

 ## Prerequisites
-- Rocket® Enterprise Developer or Rocket® Enterprise Server.
+- Rocket&reg; Enterprise Developer or Rocket&reg; Enterprise Server.
 - A TN3270 terminal emulator.
-   The Rocket® Host Access for the Cloud session server and TN3270 emulator is included with both Enterprise Developer and Enterprise Server.
+   The Rocket&reg; Host Access for the Cloud session server and TN3270 emulator is included with both Enterprise Developer and Enterprise Server.
-- Ensure that the Rocket Directory Server (mfds) is running and listening on the default port (86).
+- Ensure that the Directory Server (mfds) service is running and listening on the default port (86).
 - Ensure that the Enterprise Server Common Web Administration (ESCWA) service is running and listening on the default port (10086).
 - Verify that PostgreSQL version 12 or later is installed and running.
 - PostgreSQL ODBC driver: